JingfengHuang/WaterZen/README.md

 To see the source code of esp8266, please check the Hardware Folder -> deco7381_galaxy6_esp8266.ino

+Note:
+Connect to the esp8266 using ssid and password(yours) through mobile phone or personal computer.

 **Arduino Uno with I/O Expansion Shield**

 Source code for 6 different sensors can be viewed in the Hardware Folder -> deco7381_galaxy6.ino